Prospective Students & Application Process

 Please refer to the to determine if your past courses and/or courses from other institutions fulfill these requirements.
 This is not an exhaustive list; these are only examples.

-If your institution or course is not listed, please contact the Program Coordinator for School Psychology: Dr. Oanh Tran, oanh.tran@csueastbay.edu.
-Include a copy of the unofficial transcript, course description, course number, institution, and date completed.
+If your institution or course is not listed in the prerequisite course list, please contact the School Psychology Program Coordinator: Dr. Oanh Tran, oanh.tran@csueastbay.edu.
+Provide the course title, course description, course number, institution, and ALL unofficial transcripts.

-You can also contact the program coordinator to inquire about prerequisites and equivalencies, and obtain a verification letter of prerequisite course approval to be included with your department application.
+You can also contact the program coordinator to inquire about prerequisites and equivalencies from your transcripts, and obtain a verification letter of prerequisite course approval.
+You can include this letter with the department application.
+This prior transcript review can help expedite the application review process.

 Prerequisite courses can be taken at any accredited college, university, or online program.
 It is the applicant's responsibility to research where prerequsites can be taken.
 If interested, ÂÌñ»»ÆÞ can be an option through the Psychology or Human Development Department.
 Contact them directly or look at the student registration information.